Your JSON profile file should include a list of settings that define exactly what kinds of changes you want to apply to your PDF document.

 Suppose you have a PDF document that is 18 MB and you want to make it smaller so that the file will be easier to distribute online.
-If you expect that your readers will be opening the file in a browser window, and it doesn’t matter if the photographs and diagrams in the document appear with a lower resolution, you could make the document smaller by compressing the graphics included in the file.
+If you expect that your readers will be opening the file in a browser window, and it doesn’t matter if the photographs and diagrams in the document appear with a lower resolution, you could make the document smaller by aggressively compressing the images included in the file.

 On the other hand, if you are working with a large PDF document that your customers are likely to want to print, but you want to make it smaller so that it downloads and prints more quickly, you probably want to leave the graphics alone.
 They will need to appear as sharp as possible.
 But you don’t need interactive content, like form fields, bookmarks, comments, or digital signatures.
-You can use PDF Optimizer to remove everything from the PDF document that will not appear on paper.
+You can use PDF Optimizer to remove items from the PDF document that will not appear on paper.

 Only use lowercase characters for the keys and values you add to the JSON file.